Hello, and welcome to the latest edition of the Staff/Student Newsletter for Performance!

 Comprising 18 dancers trained at some of the world’s leading conservatoires, VERVE is the internationally touring company of Northern School of Contemporary Dance.
 Each year the company stages an artistically distinct, physically daring and dynamic programme of dance work.

-The ‘From Page to Stage’ Summer School will be back in July, offering thirty local Year 10 pupils the opportunity to experience what it’s like to be a Performance student at UoS.
+The ‘From Page to Stage’ Summer School will be back in July, offering thirty local Year 10 pupils the opportunity to experience what it’s like to be a Performance student at The University of Salford.
 We’re looking for a talented and reliable Student Ambassador to support staff in delivering the media strand of the programme.
 It’s a fantastic way to gain experience of teaching and facilitation, as well as earn a bit of extra cash.
-If you’d like to be considered for the position, please contact Abby Bentham at a.a.bentham@salford.ac.uk for more information.